Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

 (c) Wan2.2 14B I2V (Image-to-Video)

--Download High noise Model and Low noise model and save it into ComfyUI/models/unet folder.
 It ranges from Q2(faster with lower precision and lower quality) to Q8(slower inference with higher precision and high quality generation).
-Ex- If selecting High noise Q2 then select Low noise Q2.
+Ex- If selecting High noise Q2 then select Low noise Q2 by same developer release.
+All the model details with VRAM usage-

--Download VAE (wan_2.1_vae.safetensors) and save it into ComfyUI/models/VAE folder.
+-Download VAE (wan_2.1_vae.safetensors) and save it into ComfyUI/models/vae folder.

 -Download Text Encoder (umt5_xxl_fp8_e4m3fn_scaled.safetensors) and put it into ComfyUI/models/text_encoders folder.